CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Do You Need Postpartum Pads?

 “Postpartum bleeding typically lasts four to six weeks after delivery,” says Sherry Ross, MD, an ob-gyn and women’s sexual health expert.
-Lochia (aka postpartum bleeding) consists of blood, clots and tissue from the uterine lining, explains Gil Weiss, MD, an ob-gyn based in Chicago.
-You can expect three types of lochia: rubra (bright red blood which lasts three to four days), serosa (pinkish-brown blood which lasts four to 10 days) and alba (whitish-yellow discharge that lasts up to 28 days).
+You can expect three types of postpartum bleeding, or lochia: rubra (bright red blood which lasts three to four days), serosa (pinkish-brown blood which lasts four to 10 days) and alba (whitish-yellow discharge that lasts up to 28 days).
 And since tampons aren’t an option while the vagina is healing, new moms typically use postpartum pads to collect the bleeding and discharge that follows birth, Ross explains.

 So what’s the difference between a pad for periods and a pad for postpartum bleeding?
 In some cases, there aren’t any; you could stick with your go-to menstrual pads if they work for you.
 On the other hand, some have been specifically designed with lochia in mind.
 These options tend to be longer and wider in the back, and are also more absorbent, says Weiss.
-Likewise, he adds, they’re often made with soft, cushioned materials that are gentle against the perineal area, where new moms may be experiencing swelling or pain.
+Likewise, he adds, good pads for postpartum are often made with soft, cushioned materials that are gentle against the perineal area, where new moms may be experiencing swelling or pain.

 If you’re not a fan of pads, or are looking for a more sustainable option, consider purchasing a few pairs of disposable underwear or period panties to absorb leakage.
-Some brands, like Knix, even offer reusable underwear options specifically designed for the postpartum period.
+Some brands even offer reusable underwear options specifically designed for the postpartum period.

-Lochia can be messy—very messy, says Ross, which makes picking the best postpartum pads all the more important.
-Feeling overwhelmed when you step into the pad aisle—or maybe don’t have time to browse with baby in tow?
-Don’t worry—we’ve got you covered.
+Lochia can be messy—very messy, says Ross, which makes picking the best postnatal pads all the more important.
 Keep the following features in mind to find the best postpartum pads for your needs:

 • Quantity.
 When stocking up on these postpartum essentials, you may be wondering how many you’ll need to get you through the next week (or even the next day).
 Weiss recommends changing pads every four hours—especially in the beginning—which equates to roughly six pads a day.
-New moms can expect to use postpartum pads for an average of four weeks, Weiss adds.
-In other words, that translates to a total of 168 pads overall—however, you may need more or less, depending on your unique recovery process.
-And, remember, as goes on, the amount of bleeding will change, so you might not need the same level of absorbency throughout.
+New moms can expect to use pads after labor for an average of four weeks, Weiss adds.
+In other words, that translates to a total of 168 pads after pregnancy—however, you may need more or less, depending on your unique recovery process.
+And, remember, as time goes on, the amount of bleeding will change, so you might not need the same level of absorbency throughout.

 • Material.
 The perineal area is sensitive post-birth; you may even be experiencing hemorrhoids or recovering from vaginal tearing from delivery.
 To make yourself as comfortable as can be, Ross suggests choosing a pad made from cotton or one that has cooling agents.